Map Oxbridge Applications, 58 Buckingham Gate, London, SW1E 6AJ

 How Do I Finish?

-Finishing your personal statement can be as hard as finding the right words for your introduction.
+Finishing a section or the personal statement as a whole can be as hard as finding the right words for your introduction.
 The final paragraph doesn’t have to be long or expansive, but simply enough to round off your statement and summarise your interest and dedication to your chosen subject.
 This part may need some reworking after 4,000 characters of blowing your own trumpet, so get plenty of feedback to avoid getting carried away and coming across too arrogant or self-assured in your outro!

 Remember that a ‘big finish’ is not really required, since you should have convinced the admissions tutors sufficiently in the previous paragraphs.
 Always be sincere, genuine, and try to summarise the motivation you feel personally to study your chosen subject.
 Honestly will always shine through!